 No village would be complete without its marketplace and shops, and the Mombasa Marketplace/Ziwani Traders will not disappoint you.
 Kilimanjaro Safari souvenirs and apparel, T-shirts, hats, gourds, carvings and jewelry, are but a few of the many gifts and souvenirs offered here.

-New to the area (now open!) is Zuri's Sweets Shop located at Harambe Market.
+Zuri's Sweets Shop is located at Harambe Market.
 Guests will find 80 new items such as decorative candy apples, flavored chocolate bars and popcorn.
-The treats will all be inspired by Africa and many will be unique to this location.
-One line of sweets will be Lion King-themed, such as a Simba's paw lollipop, chocolate mini crocodiles and animal crackers.
-Another line will be inspired by the colorful patterns and animals of the park.
+The treats are all inspired by Africa and many are unique to this location.
+One line of sweets is Lion King-themed, such as a Simba's paw lollipop, chocolate mini crocodiles and animal crackers.
+Another line is inspired by the colorful patterns and animals of the park.

-Rice Krispie treats, Mickey Mouse-shaped chocolate-dipped coconut patties and chocolate bars with flavors like spicy cinnamon and banana chip will be part of this line.
-An African spice popcorn with hints of cardamom will be available, as well as the spice rub and barbecue sauce from Flame Tree Barbecue.
+Rice Krispie treats, Mickey Mouse-shaped chocolate-dipped coconut patties and chocolate bars with flavors like spicy cinnamon and banana chip are part of this line.
+An African spice popcorn with hints of cardamom is available, as well as the spice rub and barbecue sauce from Flame Tree Barbecue.

 Click Here for a No-Obligation Disney Vacation Quote